Managing Virtual Edges and Virtual Edge Nodes

 Bulk Actions for Managing VEs and VENs

 The Elisity platform provides a range of actions that administrators can perform on Virtual Edges, including editing configurations, downloading configurations, and deleting VEs.
 Each action is designed to offer control over the deployment and management of VEs within the network.
 With that, the platform supports bulk actions for VEs and VENs, allowing administrators to perform tasks such as restarting Restconf, redeploying, and decommissioning/deleting VENs in a streamlined manner.
-These actions ae contextual based on the types of VEs/VENs selected and what actions are available for the state of each VE/VEN.
+These actions are contextual based on the types of VEs/VENs selected and what actions are available for the state of each VE/VEN.

 Virtual Edges